Tools & calculators

-The combination of low interest and a reasonable annual fee makes the ANZ Low Rate MasterCard a good starting point for someone who has not previously held a credit card, especially given the low income requirement of $15,000.
+The combination of low interest and a reasonable annual fee makes the ANZ Low Rate Mastercard a good starting point for someone who has not previously held a credit card, especially given the low income requirement of $15,000

-Even seasoned credit card users will want to take a long hard look at this card if they think there’s a chance that they won’t be paying off their credit card balance in full on the due date every single month, either because their finances are temporarily stretched, or because they simply forgot.
+Even seasoned credit card users will want to take a long hard look at this card if they think there’s a chance that they won’t be paying off their credit card balance in full by the due date every single month, either because their finances are temporarily stretched, or because they simply forgot.